-2.2 Although Gareth Jenkins was able to explain the various interfaces to Horizon vis-à-vis the Post Office Limited Operating Environment, he was not able to comment on the POL domain outside Horizon and indeed his remit was purely with respect to Horizon.
+2.2 Although Gareth Jenkins was able to explain the various interfaces to Horizon vis-à-vis the Post Office Limited Operating Environment, he was not able to comment on its operation.
+Not sure what is meant here.
+I don't recall making such a statement.
+I certainly said that I can't comment on any system in the POL domain that are outside of Horizon and that my remit was purely to do with Horizon, so if that is what is meant then fine.
 See Appendix A Horizon Architecture Diagrams Provided by Gareth Jenkins of Fujitsu.